ISISComputingGroup/ibex_developers_manual/Containerising-an-IOC.md

 	    ENTRYPOINT ["python", "-m", "epicscorelibs.ioc", "-d", "testdup.db"]

-4. To build the container from the `Dockerfile`, cd into the folder within a CMD window:
+4. To build the container from the `Dockerfile`, cd into the folder within a CMD window and enter:

 	`docker build -t <container_name> .`